SoumyadeepDhar/LargeInt/README.md

 ## Dependencies

 The build process has no external dependencies.
 Only c++ and cmake required.
-If GTest is enabled the install GTest from Git and set envionment as default.
+If GTest is enabled then install GTest from Git and set envionment as default.